 Shutter speed can be anything from really fast (1/4000 s) for sports photography to really slow (30 seconds) for night photography.

 It all depends on what you’re shooting and how much light you have available.
-That’s why knowing how your shutter speed works is a key emphasis in photography basics.
+That’s why knowing how your shutter speed works is key to understanding photography basics.

 Once the light has passed through the aperture and is filtered by the shutter speed, it reaches the camera sensor.
 This is where we decide how to set the ISO.